Russia, China water down G20 text on geopolitical tensions | Headlines

 "Central banks will act where necessary to ensure price stability in line with their respective mandates, while remaining committed to clear communication of their policy stances," the draft read.
 The diverging pace of recovery from the pandemic is complicating the policy path for central banks.
 Expected steady interest rate hikes by the U.S. Federal Reserve have drawn attention to the potential fallout for emerging markets.

 While cases of the Omicron variant of COVID-19 are receding in many wealthy countries, they are still rising in many developing nations including host country Indonesia.
-The draft text also noted agreement to make sure that a landmark deal last year setting a global minimum level of corporate tax could be implemented in 2023.
-(Additional reporting by Fransiska Nangoy and Stefanno Sulaiman in Jakarta; Christian Kraemer in Berlin, Jan Strupczewski in Brussels, Leigh Thomas in Paris; writing by Mark John; ; Editing by John Stonestreet and Toby Chopra)
+The G20 text also pledged ensure that a landmark deal last year setting a global minimum level of corporate tax could be put into force in 2023.
+(Additional reporting by Fransiska Nangoy and Stefanno Sulaiman in Jakarta; Leika Kihara in Tokyo; Christian Kraemer in Berlin, Jan Strupczewski in Brussels, Leigh Thomas in Paris; David Lawder and Andrea Shalal in Washington; writing by David Lawder and Mark John; Editing by John Stonestreet and Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)